PROGRAMME

 2pm – 5pm: Pop-up Activities @ B2 Circulation | Free

-Eye on Nature invites reflection on our profound interconnectedness with the natural world and how it has served as an enduring source of inspiration and innovation.
+Eye on Nature invites reflection on our profound interconnectedness with the natural world and how it has served as an enduring source of inspiration.

 Try your hand at biodiversity sampling in a citizen science workshop facilitated by biodiversity consultancy The Curious Pangolin to learn more about the flora and fauna around us, while generating data for science and conservation.

-Experience the wonderment of botanical alchemy and find out how you can make lake pigments with plant dyes in a workshop led by nature-guided studio Wild Dot.
+Experience the wonderment of botanical alchemy and find out how you can make natural pigments with plant dyes in a talk and hands-on session led by nature-guided studio Wild Dot.

 Take inspiration from natural motifs to create your own laser cut and hand-stitched bag in a workshop with artist and fashion designer AnnabelleTTN.